alenachao/AvoChat/README.md

 ## Set up
 1. Training Model\
-You will need to run Colab Notebook to output the necessary model.
+You will need to run `model_train.ipynb` on the  `the-office_lines.csv` to output the necessary model.
 The model will need to be in the project directory at the same level as `model.py`

 2. Install Requirements
 ```